ozalpozqur/altogic-auth-vue3/README.md

 ### Auth Redirect Page
 We use this page for verify the user's email address and **Login With Magic Link Authentication**.

+We will use Altogic's `altogic.auth.getAuthGrant()` function to log in with the handled token from the URL.

 ```vue
 <!-- src/views/AuthRedirectView.vue -->
 <script setup>